Route 66 Extension to Río Grande

 How to Pay the Tolls

 Paying the tolls can be confusing.
 The primary options are AutoExpreso, MovilCash, or good-old cash.

 AutoExpreso is the only payment option for the new stretch of Route 66 between Canovanas and Rio Grande!
 There is no way to pay with cash.

 AutoExpreso is our electronic toll tag.
 It is a transponder, similar to EZ-Pass that they have in the eastern part of the US.
 The AutoExpreso tag can be used in any toll lane marked with a small lowercase "e" or a huge uppercase "T"( they are always on the left side of the toll plaza).
 The way this works is you just drive through the lane and the toll is charged to your account.

 Many of the tolls around the island are being converted to be cashless.
 That’s where MovilCash comes in.

 MovilCash is a plastic "toll card" that can only be used in toll lanes marked with a huge uppercase "R".
-This is the option you have to use if you do not have the AutoExpreso tag.
+This is the option you have to use if you do not have the AutoExpreso tag on your vehicle.
 You basically wait in line to pay with your MovilCash card, to recharge your card, or to buy a card.
 If you only have cash, you’ll have to get into the MovilCash lane, marked with an R or R+ (which is on the right side of the toll plaza).
 If you don’t have exact change, your "change" will be put onto a MovilCash card that you can use the next time you need to pay a toll.
 The toll collectors in these lanes will not give change in cash.
 Think of it as a gift card from Puerto Rico.

 There are a few remaining tolls that can be paid with cash, but their life expectancy will be short.